 Lemuel Chocolate, available online

 Whipping out decadent creations since 2014, Anjalichocolat wows us with a repertoire of unique and classic flavour combos made using Belgian couverture, fresh cream, butter, fruit puree and whole spices.
-Tease your palate with interesting picks like white chocolate bars with cranberries and pink peppercorns, and Mayan chilli bonbons.
+Tease your palate with interesting picks like white chocolate bars with cranberries and pink peppercorns, and milk chocolate bars with chilli flakes and sea salt.
 Looking for a gift idea?
 Go for the “From Singapore Lah” box which comes with local flavours like kaya toast, Singapore Sling and teh tarik.
 Or even better – gift a chocolate-making workshop for the ultimate hands-on experience.

 Nothing dark about this chocolatier.
 Ok, maybe some chocolate.
 Whet your cravings with single-origin cacao beans from Bali, Dominican Republic, Tanzania and Sur del Lago.
 You probably know this already but each bean produces different nuances of flavour.
 The cacao is then jazzed up with miso sesame, rose berry, mocha almond and nut cracker topping for the ultimate flavour pairings.
 Tempted to craft your own chocolate?
 You can design your own signature bar right here.

-The Dark Gallery, multiple locations including Millenia Walk and Funan; also available online
+The Dark Gallery, available online and at multiple locations including Millenia Walk and Funan